 Information regarding Visas and Citizenship

-The Australian Embassy in The Hague, Netherlands does not provide advise or process Australian visa or citizenship applications.
+The Australian Embassy in The Hague, the Netherlands does not provide advice or process Australian visa or citizenship applications.

 For clients resident in the Netherlands visa processing is undertaken electronically online, or by processing centres in Australia, or by the immigration office at the Australian Embassy in Berlin, Germany.

 You should not book flights or make travel commitments until you have a visa to travel to Australia.
 The department will not be liable for any financial loss incurred by clients whose visa application was finalised later than expected or where an application is unsuccessful.